 technology tools – software and hardware used in an occupation.

-The Classification also groups similar skills together into skills clusters, allowing the Classification to be explored through the lens of similar skills as well as through the lens of occupations.
+The Classification also groups similar skills together into skills clusters by allowing the Classification to be explored through the lens of similar skills as well as through the lens of occupations.

 Core competencies are common to all jobs.
-They describe a set of non-specialist skills gained through schooling and life experience, which provide a base to further develop skills and specialities.
-Currently there are different popular terms for core competencies, including ‘employability skills’, ‘foundation skills’ and ‘core skills’.
+They describe a set of non-specialist skills gained through schooling and life experience which provide a base to further develop skills and specialities.
+Currently there are different popular terms for core competencies including employability, foundation and core skills.
 Our Classification identifies 10 core competencies common to every occupation in Australia.

 Core competency values

-The Classification can show where another occupation utilises the same specialist task, however, this should not be taken as a measure of overall similarity or direct transferability between those roles.
-For further information about similarity between occupations, see the Skills Transitions dataset.
+The Classification can show where another occupation utilises the same specialist task however this should not be taken as a measure of overall similarity or direct transferability between those roles.
+For further information about similarity between occupations please explore the Skills Transitions dataset.

 The Classification describes software, hardware and equipment types or categories used within occupations rather than specific packages or products.

-While these tasks are broadly transferable, this should not be taken as a measure of overall similarity or direct transferability between occupations that utilise these skills.
-Further, skills clusters do not take into account qualifications, registration or licencing required to undertake certain tasks.
+While these tasks are broadly transferable this should not be taken as a measure of overall similarity or direct transferability between occupations that utilise these skills.
+Skills clusters do not take into account qualifications, registration or licencing required to undertake certain tasks.